aruizdealarcon/ipetikzmod/README.md

 It is a fork of Joseph Rabinoff's project github.com/QBobWatson/ipe2tikz

-**You no longer have to calculate coordinates or angles in TikZ.** If you have to create a significant number of graphics for your project, this can be a significant time-saver.
+**You no longer have to calculate coordinates or angles in TikZ.** If you have to create a significant number of graphics for your project, this plugin can be a great time and work-saver.

-**It is easier to maintain than code.** If you are not working on a project continuously, you usually forget how you made a certain graph, and then you have to read all the code.
+**It is easier to maintain than code.** If you are not working on a project continuously, one usually forgets how you made a certain graph, and then you have to read all the code.
 Just open your project in IPE and keep editing it.

 **It is challenging to visualize curves that are not arcs of a circumference in TikZ.** However, in the editor, you can manage the control nodes and draw the curves as you see fit.